We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - may take up to 7 days to feel any significant relief

 Voltaren gel is used topically on the skin to provide temporary relief of joint pain.
 This pain remedy is recommended for treating pain and tenderness from the most common type of arthritis: osteoarthritis in the knees, hands, and other joints.
-Voltaren pain-relieving gel may also be used to help ease aching joints due to rheumatoid arthritis or soothe sore muscles and minor back pain.
+Voltaren pain-relieving gel may also be used to help ease aching joints due to rheumatoid arthritis.

 A doctor may recommend trying Voltaren gel alone if you have mild to moderate arthritis pain, or using it in addition to oral medication for worse arthritis pain.

 Voltaren gel contains an NSAID medication that is similar to the pain drug ibuprofen.
 It works by reducing substances in the body that cause pain and inflammation and works best on small joints.
 Voltaren topical gel is not for immediate relief and may take up to 7 days to work.

 Voltaren gel for arthritis and other types of diclofenac gel may help to provide some relief for joint pain.
 However, it might depend on how severe your arthritis pain is.

 How well a topical gel such as Voltaren works may also depend on how much of the pain-relieving medication diclofenac sodium it contains.

 A research trial from 2020 on how well a topical gel with 3.06% of diclofenac worked to ease pain due to osteoarthritis in the knee reported that the gel worked better than a placebo gel with no diclofenac at all.
 People in the study applied the gel twice a day for 4 weeks.

 Voltaren gel for arthritis pain that is available OTC contains 1% diclofenac.
 You may need a prescription to get topical gels with a higher percentage of this pain medicine.